CHASING THE LIGHT by Jesse Blackadder, Book Review

 From the very first passages, I was struck by the strength of Blackadder’s writing — confident yet judicious, I had a feeling I was in very safe hands.
 I quickly became immersed in the story.

-While not the only characters worthy of mention in Chasing the Light, the females are the driving force.
-All three women on the expedition are subtly and carefully developed, resulting in individuality and depth of persona not often achieved in fiction.
-While all displayed differing qualities I found endearing in some way, my personal favourite was grieving widow Mathilde Wegger.
+While not the only characters worthy of mention, the females are the driving force in Chasing the Light.
+All three women on the expedition are subtly and carefully developed, yielding individuality and depth of persona not often achieved in fiction.
+All displayed different qualities I found endearing in some way, but my personal favourite was grieving widow Mathilde Wegger.

 Mathilde turned her body away from his and concentrated on pouring the boiling water into the coffee pot, smelling the sharp scent of it.
 The steam rose into her face and she hoped it was that making her eyes water, and not the simple offer of help from another human being.
 She couldn’t do it, not yet.
 If this big man with his work-worn hands started to fillet the trout in her sink, his knife would slice through the straining stitches that kept the remnants of her life together, and the whole lining would fall apart, the innards gushing out like the viscera of a fish, and she would never get it packed away neatly again.

 In Mathilde, Blackadder has delivered a restrained yet inspiring story of inner strength and personal growth.

-Something I particularly admired was the way Blackadder avoided the cliche of denigrating the male characters as a means to elevate the women.
-Her telling applied a measured lens to the strengths and weakness of all.
-I think it is due in large part to this, along with the author’s obvious passion for research, that Chasing the Light exudes such credibility.
+I particularly admired how Blackadder has avoided the cliche of denigrating male characters as a means to elevate the females.
+Her telling applies a measured lens to the strengths and weaknesses of all.
+Due in large part to this, along with the author’s obvious passion for research, Chasing the Light exudes such credibility.

-Also worthy of note is Blackadder’s acknowledgement of Mother Nature as a powerful and munificent force – her descriptions of scenery vivid and colourful, both meticulous and grand.
+Also worthy of note is Blackadder’s acknowledgement of Mother Nature as a powerful and munificent force — her descriptions of scenery vivid and colourful; meticulous and grand.